Top Job Search Websites

 Many applicants nowadays turn to top job search websites to find a job.
 Gone are the days when people look for jobs in newspapers and other printed materials.
 In this digital age, job seekers can go online to see a wide range of employment opportunities.

-There are so many online sources – from social media platforms, job boards and networking groups, to aggregators and company websites.
+There are many online sources for job seekers – from social media platforms, job boards and networking groups, to aggregators and company websites.
 The numerous lists of job openings can be overwhelming.
 The good thing is, each website offers a search option that will make it easier for you to see which job opportunities are available depending on your work experience and preferences.

 Below are 10 top job search websites that can be great start-off points for job hunting.
 (Click on the title to open the website on a new tab)

 CareerBuilder is considered one of the biggest job boards, collecting job listings directly from partners and news media in the US.
-Its search function enables job seekers to narrow down the selection through several criteria, including salary range, educational background, and location.
+Its search function enables job seekers to narrow down their selections through several criteria, including salary range, educational background, and location.
 It also offers employment resources and advice.